abhijithwarrier/AI-Mini-Projects/README.md

 # AI-Mini-Projects
+🧠 AI Mini Projects

-A collection of small AI/ML projects from scratch
+A collection of beginner-friendly AI/ML projects as part of my hands-on learning journey.